maxtornblom/AutoClicker/README.md

 - Start/stop clicking with the `Caps Lock` key.
 - Quit the program using the `Q` key.
 - Change the click delay and button (left/right) using a GUI.
-- Settings are saved in a `settings.json` file for future use.